Covid-19 Stage 3: All Sites Open

+The park is opening in phases, beginning May 9.
+Please visit their website for current information.
 Ridge upon ridge of the forest straddles the border between North Carolina and Tennessee in the Great Smoky Mountain National Park.
 World renowned for its diversity of plant and animal life, the beauty of its ancient mountains and the quality of its remnants of Southern Appalachian mountain culture, this is America's most visited national park.

 Local Area Recreation Near Asheville West KOA